Abhranil2003/Password-Strength-Checker/README.md

 Welcome to the Password Strength Checker!
 Enter a password with minimum length of 16 to analyze its strength or type 'exit' to quit.

-Enter your password: Passw0rd
+Enter your password: weakpass
-Password should be at least 16 characters long.
 ❌ Your password is weak.
 Here are some suggestions to improve it:
+- Password should be at least 16 characters long.
+- Password should include at least one uppercase letter.
 - Password should include at least one special character (e.g., @, #, $).

+Would you like the program to generate a strong password for you? (yes/no): yes Enter the desired length of the password (must be 16 or greater): 20 A strong password has been generated.
+Please copy it from the program output.
+@Gt8!FbnF$2kLm&9qJ4z
 ```

 ---